Oatmeal Coconut Cookies

 • Allow the cookies to cool on the pan for 3-4 minutes before you try moving them.
 Cool them completely on a wire rack.

-• Once the cookies are cool you’ll be able to pick them up, turn them upside down and dip them in the powdered sugar frosting you make.
+• Once the oatmeal coconut cookies are cool you’ll be able to pick them up, turn them upside down and dip them in the powdered sugar frosting you make.
 Just dunk, let the cookies drip and turn them right side over so that the frosting can set.
 Or you can use a spoon to spoon on the glaze.

 Iced Coconut Oatmeal Cookies